 A Distributed Charger site is based on a two-user unit configuration.
-Sales of Distributed Chargers decreased by 18 sites, or 7.7%, from 234 sites for the fiscal year ended June 30, 2021 to 216 sites for the fiscal year ended June 30, 2022.
+Sales of Distributed Chargers decreased by 18 sites, or 7.7%, from 234 sites for the fiscal year ended June 30, 2021.
 This decrease was due to high powered Distributed Chargers being sold less during 2022.
-The average selling price of Distributed Chargers decreased by \$17,751, or 12.6%, from \$140,914 per site during the fiscal year ended June 30, 2021, to \$123,162 per site during the fiscal year ended June 30, 2022.
+The average selling price of Distributed Chargers decreased by \$17,751, or 12.6%, from \$140,914 per site during the fiscal year ended June 30, 2022.
 This was primarily attributable to a weakening s in Euro to USD exchange rate, noting that the vast majority of sales of Distributed Chargers in those years took place in Europe in fixed EUR pricing.

 During the fiscal year ended June 30, 2022, a number of customers requested us to provide our products on a bill-and-hold basis.
-The revenue under bill-and-hold arrangements for the fiscal year ended June 30, 2022 contributed to 16% of our total revenue compared to 4% of our total revenue for the fiscal year ended June 30, 2021.
+The revenue under billand-hold arrangements for the fiscal year ended June 30, 2022 contributed to 16% of our total revenue compared to 4% of our total revenue for the fiscal year ended June 30, 2021.